Best Colored Pencils for Your Budget

 Buying your favorite set of colored pencils is just the beginning.
 There are various ways that you can make sure that your colored pencils last longer while still getting just as much (if not more) usage out of them.

 -Practice and perfect the art of sharpening your colored pencils.
 Become familiar with your sharpener and practice to the point where you can create the pencil tip you are looking for without having to shave off a ton of lead

 -Know when to use which pencils.
-For areas that require a lot of light, subtle color, don’t use your expensive pencils with a hard lead that are designed for detailed areas.
+For areas that require a lot of light, and subtle color, don’t use your expensive pencils with a hard lead that is designed for detailed areas.
 Conversely, for areas that require dominant strokes with a little blending, store away your higher-end pencils that are softer and excel in blending.
-In fact, we recommend people have a cheaper set of colored pencils around for those areas of their piece that simply need a lot of color application.
-These places can really wear down a pencil much quicker and using a more expensive pencil rarely affects the final look.
+We recommend people have a cheaper set of colored pencils around for those areas of their piece that simply need a lot of color application.
+These places can wear down a pencil much quicker and using a more expensive pencil rarely affects the final look.